-The EFFE Seal for Festivals Cities and Regions
+The EFFE Seal for Festival Cities and Regions

 A handshake between cities, regions and their festivals